matn7/CS-Notes/src/main/java/deployment/DOCKER-KUBERNATES.md

 ![Kubernetes Cluster](docker_img/kubernates-cluster.png "Kubernates Cluster")

-- What is Kubernetes?
+**What is Kubernetes?**

-    - System for running many different containers over multiple different machines.
+- System for running many containers over multiple different machines.

-- Why use Kubernetes?
+**Why use Kubernetes?**

-    - When you need to run many different containers with different images.
+- When you need to run many containers with different images.

 ### Kubernetes DEV and PROD